czming/czming/README.md

 ### Hi there 👋

 Welcome to my Github!
 I'm Zhe Ming but I also go by Ming.
-I'm currently a sophomore Computer Science major at Georgia Tech and had previous internships (including one at TikTok!) working on robotics, computer vision, and machine learning
+I'm currently a sophomore Computer Science major at Georgia Tech and have completed previous internships working on robotics, computer vision, and machine learning (including one at TikTok!)

 🔭 I am currently doing research with Prof. Thad Starner, building symbiotic artificial intelligence systems that can learn from users as they go about their normal tasks